facebookarchive/react-page/README.md

-## Using React Page As A Blogging Engine:
+## React Blogging Engine:

-React can certainly power dynamic, network-connected apps.
-But unlike other JavaScript frameworks, React (with `react-page`) can be used to build a blog, Github documentation, or any other static site.
+React is well suited to building dynamic, network-connected apps.
+But unlike other JavaScript frameworks, React (with `react-page`) can be used to build a static blog, Github documentation, or any other static site.
 Because `react-page` uses server rendering, creating a static site is as easy as a single `wget` comand.